cognitivetech/ollama-ebook-summary/README.md

-# LLM for Book Summarization & Q\A : Walkthrough and Rankings
+# LLM for Book Summaries (Comprehensive Bulleted Notes) : Walkthrough and Model Rankings

 Processes and Analysis, using Large Language Models for summarizing books and other long texts:
 - [Model Rankings](ranking-data)